bertrandmc/til/aws/developer-associate-notes.md

 S3 Select capability is designed to pull out only the data you need from an object, which can dramatically improve the performance and reduce the cost of applications that need to access data in S3.
 Most applications have to retrieve the entire object and then filter out only the required data for further analysis.
 S3 Select enables applications to offload the heavy lifting of filtering and accessing data inside objects to the Amazon S3 service.
 By reducing the volume of data that has to be loaded and processed by your applications, S3 Select can improve the performance of most applications that frequently access data from S3 by up to 400%.
 You can use S3 Select from the AWS SDK for Java, AWS SDK for Python, and AWS CLI.

+**S3 Websites**
+<BUCKET_NAME>.s3-website.<AWS_REGION>.amazonaws.com
+Bucket must be public otherwise 403 forbidden.
+To make the bucket public, besides disabling `Block Public Access` options we also need to create a policy to explicitly allow `GET` access.
+CORS: `Acces-Control-Allow-Origin`.
+If the website needs to get resources from a different bucket CORS must be enabled on the second bucket to allow CORS requests from the main bucket.

+**S3 Replication**
+You can replicate objects between different AWS Regions or within the same AWS Region (versioning must be active in the bucket).
+`Cross-Region replication (CRR)` is used to copy objects across Amazon S3 buckets in different AWS Regions.
+`Same-Region replication (SRR)` is used to copy objects across Amazon S3 buckets in the same AWS Region.

+S3 doesn't replicate DELETE requests.
+Object that were in the origin bucket before replication is activated won't be replicated.

+When to use replications:

+- Meet compliance requirements.
+- Minimize latency - If your customers are in two geographic locations, you can minimize latency in accessing objects by maintaining object copies in AWS Regions that are geographically closer to your users.
+- Increase operational efficiency — If you have compute clusters in two different AWS Regions that analyze the same set of objects, you might choose to maintain object copies in those Regions.

+Replication can help you do the following:

+- Replicate objects while retaining metadata — You can use replication to make copies of your objects that retain all metadata, such as the original object creation time and version IDs.
+This capability is important if you need to ensure that your replica is identical to the source object
+- Replicate objects into different storage classes — You can use replication to directly put objects into S3 Glacier, S3 Glacier Deep Archive, or another storage class in the destination bucket.
+You can also replicate your data to the same storage class and use lifecycle policies on the destination bucket to move your objects to a colder storage class as it ages.
+- Maintain object copies under different ownership — Regardless of who owns the source object, you can tell Amazon S3 to change replica ownership to the AWS account that owns the destination bucket.
+This is referred to as the owner override option.
+You can use this option to restrict access to object replicas.
+- Replicate objects within 15 minutes — You can use S3 Replication Time Control (S3 RTC) to replicate your data in the same AWS Region or across different Regions in a predictable time frame.
+S3 RTC replicates 99.99 percent of new objects stored in Amazon S3 within 15 minutes (backed by a service level agreement).
+For more information, see Meet compliance requirements using S3 Replication Time Control (S3 RTC).

+**S3 LifeCycle Configuration Rules**
+To manage your objects so that they are stored cost effectively throughout their lifecycle, configure their Amazon S3 Lifecycle.
+An S3 Lifecycle configuration is a set of rules that define actions that Amazon S3 applies to a group of objects.
+There are two types of actions:
+`Transition actions` —D efine when objects transition to another storage class.
+For example, you might choose to transition objects to the S3 Standard-IA storage class 30 days after you created them, or archive objects to the S3 Glacier storage class one year after creating them.
+`Expiration actions` — Define when objects expire.
+Amazon S3 deletes expired objects on your behalf.

+**S3 Performance**
+`Use multi-part upload`

+`Use S3 Transfer Acceleration (For upload only)`
+Allow users to upload to Edge location and then file is transferred to bucket using AWS private network.

+`Use S3 Byte-Range Fetches to read Files efficiently` With this you can parallelize GETs by requesting specific byte ranges.
+This also provides better resilience in case of failures because you have to retry just the parts that have failed.
+Another use case is for example when you just need to check the header of the file and knowns that the header comes with the first XX bytes of the file, this way, instead of downloading the whole file, just download what is needed.

+**S3 Event Notification**

+NOTES:
+S3 is object based.
+Files form 0 to 5TB.
+Unlimited storage.
+S3 is a universal namespace.
+S3 Tiers.
+(S3 default, Intelligent, IA, One Zone IA, Glacier, Glacier Deep Archive,).
+Performance:
+For GET-Intensive workloads use Cloudfront.
+For Mixed-workloads avoid sequential key names for your objects.
+Instead add a random prefix like an hex or timestamp to the key name to prevent multiple objects from being store in the same partition (avoiding likelihood of IO contention).

 ## Storage Gateway